 - To be named, representing the business community

-The following agencies have joined with the OBG Electronic Filing to offer electronic filing services for selected regulatory and compliance activities administered by the agencies.
-By offering services on OBG Electronic Filing, the partner agencies still continue to serve as the official administrator of the respective program(s).
+The following agencies have joined with the Gateway to offer electronic filing services for selected regulatory and compliance activities administered by the agencies.
+By offering services on the Gateway, the service partners still continue to serve as the official administrator of the respective service(s).